-Our mascot/name/likeness has also been featured in a number of games which include: Bomberman Live (XBLA), Bomberman Ultra (PSN), PixelJAM's Dino Run (Web), Eternity's Child (PC), Agent MOO: Maximum Overdeath (XBLI), Raskulls (XBLA), Super Meat Boy (XBLA), BiteJacker (iOS), The Blocks Cometh (iPhone), Ms. Splosion Man (XBLA), Arcade Jumper (iOS) Ms. Splosion Man Pinball, Retro City Rampage (XBLA, WiiWare) and BurgerTime World Tour (XBLA, PSN, WiiWare)
+Our mascot/name/likeness has also been featured in a number of games which include: Bomberman Live (XBLA), Bomberman Ultra (PSN), PixelJAM's Dino Run (Web), Eternity's Child (PC), Agent MOO: Maximum Overdeath (XBLI), Raskulls (XBLA), Super Meat Boy (XBLA), BiteJacker (iOS), The Blocks Cometh (iPhone), Ms. Splosion Man (XBLA), Arcade Jumper (iOS) Ms. Splosion Man Pinball, Retro City Rampage (XBLA, WiiWare) and BurgerTime World Tour (XBLA, PSN, WiiWare), and Rocket League.

 How cool is that?

 If you didn't stop to notice that we're a band of independent bloggers working as a collective you might mistake us for a corporation.
 We are very serious about what we do though: Destructoid has won three Webby Award Honorees/Nominations, 30 million video streams, and served over 350 million web pages.
 This makes us one of, if not the, largest independently-run videogame news source and community on the planet.

 You can learn more about our readership on our company site, ModernMethod.com.
 We are still owned by our founding bloggers.
 Yep.

 Destructoid is EVERYWHERE!
 We go to all of the videogame expos -- big and small -- to bring you non-stop coverage, live from the show floors.

 Destructoid also attends smaller, private showings by the developers and publishers of the games you love.
 Whether we visit Nintendo’s or Electronic Arts’ offices in Redwood City, California, or go on trips to New York City for THQ.
 We're all over.